torbjornlager/flov-in-vr/index.md

 ## Introduction

 Virtual Reality (VR) is hot right now.
-The purpose of this document is to investigate whether VR present an opportunity for FLoV.
+The purpose of this document is to investigate whether VR presents an opportunity for FLoV.
 Would it make sense to spend a bit of money on a pilot project?

 Here are some of the roles that VR might play for FLoV and its members: